MM58-crypto/CSBytes/README.md

 source env/bin/activate
 ```

-4. Install the required packages from the Prerequisites section:
+4. Install the required packages from the <a href="#prerequisites"> section:

 5. Within the same directory, create a new file "config.py":